DigitalArcPlatform/documentation/docs/duringEvent/checkin/index.md

 - Verified Sign-In
 - Assign ID

 Sign-in will mostly likely happen on-the-spot on event day.
 You may also encourage people to sign-in ahead of event day.
-In this case, you may have a mixture of existing entries and new ones happening real time.
+In this case, you may have a mixture of existing entries and new ones happening in real time.
 Whether you have existing entries or you are working with a newly submitted entry, **the following steps need to be taken to initially prepare the spreadsheet for tracking community contributions.**

 - Rename tab from “Form Responses 1” to “Sign-In”
 ![How to rename a Google sheets tab]({{ site.baseurl }}{{ site.imageurl }}/duringEvent/checkin/digitalarc_screenshot_renamesignin.png)